GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_range/functions/nd_range/index.md

   * range localRange

-   The local range
+   The global rangeThe local range

   * id globalOffset

-   The global offset (optional, default to 0)
+   The global rangeThe local rangeThe global offset (optional, default to 0)

-   **Returns:** Note that the global range must divisible by the local range in order to be usable by a . handler::parallel_for
+   **Returns:** Note that the global range must divisible by the local range in order to be usable by a handler::parallel_for. globalRangeThe global rangelocalRangeThe local rangeglobalOffsetThe global offset (optional, default to 0)

 ---